mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-runtime.md

 * **Session manager** – manages the creation of user sessions and the cleanup of logged-out or abandoned sessions.
 * **HTTP server** – included in the Mendix Runtime to handle requests from the web and mobile client and to handle service requests
 * **Microflow engine** – executes your microflows and microflow activities
-* **Data layer** – persists and retrieves objects from your application database.
-Also responsible for creating and updating the database structures required to persist your data: the data layer supports a large number of different databases, and data is stored using common data model design best practices (for details, see section [9 What Databases Does Mendix Support?](../app-capabilities/data-storage#database-support) in *Data Storage*)
+* **Data layer** – persists and retrieves objects from your application database; also responsible for creating and updating the database structures required to persist your data: the data layer supports a large number of different databases, and data is stored using common data model design best practices (for details, see the section [What Databases Does Mendix Support?](../app-capabilities/data-storage#database-support) in *Data Storage*)
 * **Integration layer** – handles incoming and outgoing service requests for web services, REST APIs, app services, and OData
 * **Client API** – responsible for communication with web and mobile clients; the API is used to retrieve data, persist data changes, and execute microflow logic
 * **Configuration API** – this JSON API is used by the Cloud Portal and container buildpack to configure the runtime